 At Extraordinary Conceptions we try to offer the best compensation in the industry.
 Please remember that there are a variety of factors to be considered and your coordinator is happy to review the details of the compensation package with you.

 * This information is subject to change at any time.

 The intended parents will fund an escrow account before starting your medical protocol.
 Prior to pregnancy confirmation, you will receive a monthly expense allowance, as well as compensation for the embryo transfer and an injectable medication fee.
 Your pregnancy compensation will begin on the first weekday of each month following confirmation of fetal heartbeat.
 Your base compensation is broken up into 10 monthly payments; however, after you deliver the baby the remaining balance will come in one final payment.
 Payment will be handled by Extraordinary Conceptions according to your Surrogate Contract.

 Yes.
 Currently our surrogates receive an additional $7,000 for carrying twins.
 A coordinator can discuss the “multiple fees” for triplets as we do compensate for them, but safe, healthy pregnancies are our priority.

 Before we can show your profile to future parents, you must complete our admissions process.
 This includes completing your online surrogacy profile, a phone or Skype interview and submitting the necessary documents and pictures.
-The time frame for becoming searchable and available for matching is mostly dependent on how quickly you complete the admissions process.
+The time frame for becoming searchable and available for being discovered is mostly dependent on how quickly you complete the admissions process.

 You do not need insurance to join our program, but all of our surrogates have medical insurance prior to starting their medications.
 Intended Parents are responsible for the cost of the insurance and we will evaluate your insurance status at the time of your match and help institute an appropriate policy.